-- On the top of the Consumer Groups page, click the target instance, find the target consumer group, and then click Reset Consumer Offset in the Actionscolumn.
+- On the top of the Consumer Groups page, click the instance for which you want to reset the consumer offset, find the consumer group, and then click Reset Consumer Offset in the Actionscolumn.

-- In the Reset Consumer Offset dialog box, select the topic from the Topics drop-down list, select a resetting policy, and then click OK.
+- In the Reset Consumer Offset dialog box, select a topic from the Topics drop-down list, select a resetting policy, and then click OK.

 Message Queue for Apache Kafka supports the following resetting policies:

-- Clear all accumulated messages and consume messages from the latest offset.: corresponds to the message clearing function described at the beginning of this topic.
+- Clear all accumulated messages and consume messages from the latest offset.: corresponds to the message clearing feature described at the beginning of this topic.